Discover more from The Good Citizen

 November 9, 2021 - Araranguá, Brazil

 Vanessa Martins Figueiredo receives her first Pfizer shot.
 The next day she develops Bell’s Palsy.
 She suffers for a month before her condition deteriorates.
 She has trouble breathing and is put on oxygen.
 On January 2, 2022 she is taken by ambulance to the hospital where her condition worsens.
-Eight days later she dies age 13.
+Eight days later she dies age 13.1 There will be thousands more just like her because too many good people are standing by doing nothing.
+There will be many Children of Pfizer.

 January 12, 2022 - Poland